MarcosIraola/gemelos/README.md

-Little simulation for a videoclip.
-A scientist used his computer simulating using this web.
+Little simulation for a videoclip where a scientist used this 'software'.

 https://musing-mayer-e05343.netlify.app/